MV-Map: Offboard HD-Map Generation with Multi-view Consistency: Method:

 \subsection{Global Aggregation via Uncertainty Network}

-\mypar{Region-centric uncertainty-aware fusion.} Our region-centric offboard pipeline learns to aggregate the $N$ frames of independent HD-Map predictions $\{S_i\}_{i=1}^N$ into a multi-view consistent prediction for each region.
+\mypar{Region-centric uncertainty-aware fusion.} Our region-centric offboard pipeline learns to aggregate the $N$ frames of independent HD map predictions $\{S_i\}_{i=1}^N$ into a multi-view consistent prediction for each region.
 Our key design is to introduce an \emph{uncertainty network}.
-For the HD-Map predictions from all viewpoints, the uncertainty network assigns a confidence score to each BEV grid, resulting in $N\times X\times Y$ scores that reflect the pairwise reliability of a viewpoint contributing to an HD-Map region.
+For the HD map predictions from all viewpoints, the uncertainty network assigns a confidence score to each BEV grid, resulting in $N\times X\times Y$ scores that reflect the pairwise reliability of a viewpoint contributing to an HD map region.
 Specifically, the uncertainty network takes the BEV features $\{F_i\}_{i=1}^N$ as input and generates the confidence maps $\{C_i\}_{i=1}^N$, with $C_i$ of shape $X\times Y$.
 In Sec.~\ref{sec:voxel_nerf}, we will describe how we further incorporate global geometry encoded by Voxel-NeRF into the uncertainty network.
+The architecture of our uncertainty network is illustrated in Fig.~\ref{fig:uncetainty-net}, adopting a UNet-like~\cite{ronneberger2015unet} structure for predicting densely on every voxel.

-We then aggregate the per-frame semantics and confidences into a final HD-Map.
+We then aggregate the per-frame semantics and confidences into a final HD map.
 Suppose an arbitrary target position $(x^w, y^w)$ is specified in the world coordinate system, we transform it to the local coordinate system of every frame with poses $\{P_i\}_{i=1}^N$ and sample the semantic maps and confidence scores at corresponding locations.
-Finally, the prediction for $(x^w, y^w)$ is obtained by weighted average of per-frame semantics according to their confidences.
+Finally, the prediction for $(x^w, y^w)$ is obtained by a weighted average of per-frame semantics according to their confidences.

-\mypar{KL-divergence loss for enhanced uncertainty learning.} In addition to generating confidence scores, we add a multi-layer perceptron (MLP) head to the uncertainty network to infer the KL-divergence between the predicted and ground truth semantics.
-During training, by encouraging the inferred divergence $\text{KL}^U$ to be close to the true divergence $\text{KL}^G$ between semantics $S_i$ and $S_i$'s ground truth, formally,
+\mypar{KL-divergence loss for enhanced uncertainty learning.} In addition to generating confidence scores, we add a multi-layer perceptron (MLP) head to the uncertainty network to infer the KL-divergence between the predicted and ground truth semantics, as shown in Fig.~\ref{fig:uncetainty-net}.
+Intuitively, learning to regress the KL-divergence value between the predicted and ground truth HD maps augments the confidence score of the uncertainty network, because a smaller KL-divergence value indicates better quality of map construction and the uncertainty network should assign higher confidence accordingly.
+During training, we encourage the inferred divergence $\text{KL}^U$ to be close to the true divergence $\text{KL}^G$ between semantics $S_i$ and $S_i$'s ground truth, formally,